Topological Lattice Defects by Groupoid Methods and Kasparov's KK-Theory: Examples of bulk-boundary-defect correspondences

 where $(r,\theta)$ are the polar coordinates of $(n,m)$ and $\alpha = 3/4$.
 For reasons that will become obvious below, we introduce the parameter $\xi$ such that $\alpha = \sin(\xi)$ and $\sqrt{1 -\alpha^2} = \cos(\xi)$.
 If we restrict $\theta$ to the interval $[0,\tfrac{3\pi}{2})$, then the map~\eqref{Eq:PattMap} is one to one.
 Obviously, any pair of points of $\ZM^2$ with same $r$ but $\theta=0$ and $\theta=\tfrac{3\pi}{2}$ are mapped into the same point of $\Ll_0$.
 Note that $(0,0)$ is mapped at the origin of $\RM^3$.

 As before, the starting point for our analysis is the computation of the transversal.
 For this, we imagine the observer located at the origin of the physical space and looking at the translated pattern $\Ll_0 -x_0$ for some $x_0 \in \Ll_0$.
-Then, for every such $x_0$, the pattern will look distinct because the tip of the cone is in the field of view of the observer and its position changes.
+Then, for every such $x_0$, the pattern will look distinct because the tip of the cone is in the field of view of the observer and the position of this tip can be observed to change with $x_0$.
 We now imagine shifting the pattern such that the tip of the cone is infinitely far away from the observer.
 In this case, the pattern will appear to the observer as a flat square lattice.
 To see this explicitly, let $(n_0,m_0) \in \ZM^2$ be the point that is mapped onto $x_0$ by~\eqref{Eq:PattMap}.
 Then a calculation based on \eqref{Eq:PattMap} will show that $\Ll_0 - x_0$ is given by the map

 where

 and

 Above, $(r_0,\theta_0)$ are the polar coordinates of $(n_0,m_0)$ and $r = \sqrt{n^2 + m^2}$.
 It turns out that both $\hat a_1$ and $\hat a_2$ have norm one and they are orthogonal.
 As such, they can be generated from $\hat e_x$ and $\hat e_y$ via a 3-dimensional rotation $\widehat R(\theta_0)$ that is fully determined by $\theta_0$.
 This rotation can be easily read off from the expressions supplied above but its explicit form is not really needed.
 The conclusion is that, in the asymptotic limit $r_0 \rightarrow \infty$, the observer will see a square lattice $\Ll_\infty(\theta_0)$, which is just the lattice $\{n\hat e_x + m \hat e_y \in \RM^3, \ (n,m) \in \ZM^2\}$ rotated by $\widehat R(\theta_0)$.